digitalbricklayer/techteapotcom/content/posts/early-1990s-windows-dev-tools.md

 <a href="http://en.wikipedia.org/wiki/ToolBook">Asymetrix Toolbook</a> was marketed in the early 1990s as a generic Microsoft Windows development tool.
 There are old Info World reviews <a href="http://books.google.co.uk/books?id=plAEAAAAMBAJ&amp;pg=PA60">here</a> and <a href="http://books.google.co.uk/books?id=RlAEAAAAMBAJ&amp;pg=PT51">here</a>.
 Asymetrix later moved the product to be a learning authorship tool.
 I rather liked the tool, though it didn't really have the performance and flexibility I was looking for.
 Distributing your finished work was also not a strong point.

 <a href="http://en.wikipedia.org/wiki/QuickC">Microsoft Quick C for Windows</a> version 1.0 was released in late 1991.
 Quick C bundled a C compiler with the Windows SDK so that you could build 16 bit Windows software.
-It also sported an integrated C text editor, resource editorÂ  and debugger.
+It also sported an integrated C text editor, resource editor and debugger.

 The first version of <a href="http://en.wikipedia.org/wiki/Visual_Basic">Visual Basic</a> was released in 1991.
 I am not sure why I didn't buy it, I imagine there was some programming language snobbery on my part.
 I know there are plenty of programmers of a certain age who go all glassy eyed at the mere thought of BASIC, but I'm not one of them.
 Visual Basic also had an integrated editor and debugger.